casey/just/README.md

 Because there is currently no way to run a recipe that requires arguments with `--choose`, such recipes will not be given to the chooser.
 Private recipes and aliases are also skipped.

 The chooser can be overridden with the `--chooser` flag.
 If `--chooser` is not given, then `just` first checks if `$JUST_CHOOSER` is set.
-If it isn’t, then the chooser defaults to `fzf`, a popular fuzzy finder.
+If it isn't, then the chooser defaults to `fzf`, a popular fuzzy finder.

 Arguments can be included in the chooser, i.e. `fzf --exact`.

 The chooser is invoked in the same way as recipe lines.
 For example, if the chooser is `fzf`, it will be invoked with `sh -cu 'fzf'`, and if the shell, or the shell arguments are overridden, the chooser invocation will respect those overrides.

-If you’d like `just` to default to selecting recipes with a chooser, you can use this as your default recipe:
+If you'd like `just` to default to selecting recipes with a chooser, you can use this as your default recipe:

 ```make
 default: